How to Assess French Level for a Homeschool Child

 The truth usually comes out when students are given the freedom to use the screen annotations or are asked to complete a creative task.
 When I ask a student to design their dream home, for example, they become fully immersed in expressing themselves.
 They might be coloring, drawing, or labeling rooms and objects.
 Because it is “their” thing, they forget to be nervous.
 They choose the right colors, place the proper elements of a house, and identify the names of the rooms with total confidence.
 In those moments, they show you exactly how much they have absorbed in class.

 When we talk about a child’s progress, you will often hear teachers mention levels like A1, A2, B1, or B2.
-These are part of a global standard called the CEFR.
+These are part of a global standard called the CEFR, and knowing how to assess French level for a homeschool child starts with understanding this scale.
 While they can sound a bit technical, they are simply a way to describe how much a student can do on their own.

 - A1 (Discovery): They use simple sentences in the present tense to talk about their daily routine.